JehanPinto/AyurvedicDoc-developmentV2/replit.md

 **Session Management**: Designed to support express-session with connect-pg-simple for PostgreSQL-backed sessions.

-**Storage Layer**: Abstracted through an `IStorage` interface with a memory-based implementation (`MemStorage`) for development.
-Production implementation would use the database layer.
+**Storage Layer**: Abstracted through an `IStorage` interface with a PostgreSQL-based implementation (`DbStorage`) using Drizzle ORM.
+All data is persisted to the database.

 ### Data Storage Architecture